awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.01.md

 # Step 1: Create a DynamoDB Client<a name="GettingStarted.NET.01"></a>

 The first step in the [Microsoft \.NET and DynamoDB Tutorial](GettingStarted.NET.md) is to create a client that gives you access to the Amazon DynamoDB API\.
-The `Main` function in `DynamoDB_intro` does this by calling a `createClient` function implemented in the `01_CreateClient.cs` file:
+The `Main` function in `DynamoDB_intro` does this by calling a `createClient` function implemented in the `01_CreateClient.cs` file\.

 ```
 /**